 contains

-The contains() function checks whether a specified element exists in a specified container or string and returns a Boolean value.
-The syntax is as follows:
+The contains() function checks whether an element exists in a specified container or string and returns a Boolean value.
+Its syntax is as follows:

 CONTAINS(array_expr, value)